-As discussed in Chapter 6, the joint probability of the two events is the product of the individual probabilities when the two events are independent, as is assumed when working through the test using the null hypothesis.
-This probability is
+As discussed in Chapter 6, when the two events are independent of each other, the joint probability of the two events is the product of the individual probabilities (see text, p.
+329).
+Since the null hypothesis of independence is assumed when working through the test, this probability is